-Ken Kimmelman, Emmy award-winning filmmaker and Aesthetic Realism consultant, says about this upcoming class in his course “If It Moves, It Can Move You”: Opposites in the Cinema: Some of the greatest acts of valor in history were those of the men and women of the Resistance in World War II.
-They were persons passionately… Read more
+Ken Kimmelman, Emmy award-winning filmmaker and Aesthetic Realism consultant, says about this upcoming class in his course “If It Moves It Can Move You”: Opposites in the Cinema: Some of the most loved films in the world are about animals–dogs, horses, pigs, bears, even whales.
+People have been stirred by the way animals have shown… Read more

 - « Previous Page